pablo-meier/Pablog/_src/posts/2009-12-14-prologgin.md

     SortedHand = [[3,diamonds],[4,spades],[9,spades],[9,hearts],[king,clubs]].

-Which Prolog will find for us ^\_^
+Which Prolog will find for us.
+More intuitively, `SortedHand1` becomes `H1` with its cards sorted.

-2. Find the same value for the second Hand.
+* Do the same for the second Hand.

-3. X1 and X2 are the values of determine\_hand for the Sorted\_Hands, and
-these are bound to the appropriate types of hand in poker (e.g. "two pair" and "full house").
+* X1 and X2 are the values of `determine_hand` for the `Sorted_Hands`, and these are bound to the appropriate types of hand in poker (e.g. "two pair" and "full house").

-4. beats is true when the third value (in this case, Verdict) is the winner of the first two hands.
-If the two hands are the same, Verdict becomes "tie."
+* `beats` is true when the third value (in this case, Verdict) is the winner of the first two hands.
+We usually terminate here, as Prolog has enough information to complete the relation.

-5. One of three things is true: Either Verdict is X1, and Winner is H1 (the left player has a higher hand), OR Verdict is X2, and Winner is H2, OR there was a tie, in which case tiebreak becomes true if it's fourth value is the winner of two hands of the same type. (the problem guarantees there's always a clear winner, so we won't have actual tie games, such as two royal flushes).

--
+* If the two hands are the same, Verdict becomes "tie," and we continue with the `tiebreak` relation.

+---

 It's a pretty radical departure from more traditional ways of programming.
 For those interested in logic programming, there are some great chapters near the